TheCyberArcher/Archlinux-Privacy/README.md

 Create an usb key with usbdiskimager

-Launch archlinux installer and type "set loadkeys fr"

 >You can install archlinux manually, I let you refer to the documentation present on the official [archlinux website](https://wiki.archlinux.org/title/Installation_guide) \
 An installer script is also available : [archinstall](https://wiki.archlinux.org/title/Archinstall)

+Launch archlinux installer and type "set loadkeys fr" (or any other country depending on your case)

 ---